krishanthisera/blog/src/content/blog/static-hosting-aws.md

 # Before you begin

-I wanted to empathize with the following, If you come from an agile background (who is not eh?) say these are our user stories
+I wanted to emphasize the following, If you come from an agile background (who ain't eh?) say these are our user stories

-- We want a website to host our static content
+- We want the website to host our static content
   - The content should be securely stored in an S3 bucket (no public access to the bucket)
   - The traffic to the site should be secured (HTTPS)
   - Leverage CloudFront to deliver the static content from the bucket